0SINTr/osintr/README.md

-# osintr
+# OSINTr

-**osintr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, Whoxy reverse whois data, OSINT Industries API data etc.
+**OSINTr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, Whoxy reverse whois data, OSINT Industries API data etc.

 ---